JordanGoh4/SegnoVivo/README.md

 DB_PASS='{Your Password}'
 DB_NAME='{Your database name}'
 JWT_SECRET='{Secret}'
-3.Download MYSQL Workbench and create a database.
+3.Download MYSQL Workbench and create a database with the root user that will be shown during installation.
 4.Input the username and relevant information into .env file

-First time setting up backend:
+First time setting up backend (Sign Language Model):
 Run the following line of command in the terminal to download the required library for the predictor.
 Additional note that you will have to run Python 3.11.4 as Tensorflow currently supports till 3.11.4 only.

 python -m venv venv